cristmelo/PracticalGuide/1. Data Set/Readme.md

 **WMC (Weighted Methods per Class) [2]:** It is the number of methods of a class.Range: 0 - 56 (integer)

-**class_frequency:** It is the number of appearences that the class has through all the releases.
+**class_frequency:** It is the number of appearances that the class has through all the releases.
 Range: 0 - 8 (integer)

 **will_change:** It is the dependent variable, the indicator of a class change prone.
 Label: 0 or 1.